 These results also have broader implications for how techno-economic variation arises in the Oldowan record.
-Variability in the Oldowan record is often interpreted through a socio-cognitive lens, in which technological differences between assemblages are argued to reflect socially learned information, that particularize various groups or individuals (Delagnes and Roche, 2005b; Roche et al., 2009, 2018; Stout, 2011; Stout et al., 2019).
+The variability in the Oldowan record is often interpreted through a socio-cognitive lens, in which technological differences between assemblages are argued to reflect socially learned information, that particularize various groups or individuals (Delagnes and Roche, 2005b; Roche et al., 2009, 2018; Stout, 2011; Stout et al., 2019).
 More recently, these criteria have been used to argue for the presence of copying social learning mechanisms in the earliest Oldowan (Stout et al., 2019).
 However, the results of this work strongly link the application of various technical strategies with the broader land-use system in which tool-use is incorporated.
-Moreover, the fact that core reduction intensity seems to increase as cores become more rotated further suggests that unifacial, bifacial and multifacial cores may not reflect discrete strategies but are rather points on continuum of reduction that arise out of a need to maximize the utility of high-quality materials.
+Moreover, the fact that core reduction intensity seems to increase as cores are increasingly rotated further suggests that unifacial, bifacial and multifacial cores may not reflect discrete strategies but are rather points on continuum of reduction that arise out of a need to maximize the utility of high-quality materials.
+In light of the results of this study, the frequent use of unifacial reduction strategies at sites such as Lokalelei 2C, East Gona, Hadar, Omo, Ledi Geraru may relate to the overall abundance of knappable material that is immediately available at these sites (Braun et al., 2019; Kimbel et al., 1996; Roche et al., 1999; Stout et al., 2005).

-Finally while the preceding analysis emphasizes the role of the broader environment and land-use on technological variability, ecology is not the sole driver of Oldowan technical variation.
+Finally, while the preceding analysis emphasizes the role of the broader environment and land-use on technological variability, ecology is not the sole driver of Oldowan technical variation.
 The inter-quartile ranges in Figure 6 show a substantial amount of overlap between the reduction intensity and core reduction strategies.
 This suggests that not all variation can be explained by environmental parameters such as raw material availability and material properties.
-Moreover, at other localities (e.g. West Turkana) inter-site differences between sites are not easily explained factors such as raw material availability alone (Roche et al., 2018) (Roche et al., 2018).
+Moreover, at other localities (e.g. West Turkana) inter-site differences between sites are not easily explained factors such as raw material availability alone (Roche et al., 2018).
 This unexplained variation may be the result of socio-cultural dynamics that may have maintained information regarding the stone tool production process between groups.
-However, the fidelity and the mechanisms that underlie the maintenance of this information remain an open debate (Hovers, 2012; Morgan et al., 2015; Stout et al., 2019; Tennie et al., 2016, 2017)(Hovers, 2012; Morgan et al., 2015; Tennie et al., 2016, 2017; Stout et al., 2019).
-The results of this analysis show that it may be counterproductive for research on Oldowan technology to focus on specific aspects of stone tool technology (Fig. 1).
+However, the fidelity and the mechanisms that underlie the maintenance of this information remain an open debate (Hovers, 2012; Morgan et al., 2015; Tennie et al., 2016, 2017; Stout et al., 2019).
+The results of this analysis show that it may be counterproductive for research on Oldowan technology to focus on specific aspects of stone tool technology.
 Rather, studies should examine the Oldowan within the broader socio-ecological system.
 It may be the interaction between function, ecology and sociality that provides information on the cultural capacity of Oldowan tool makers.